Skip to content

 }

-Layout overflows occur when widgets attempt to render outside their allocated bounds, causing visual defects and warning messages.
+Layout overflows occur when widgets attempt to render outside their allocated bounds, causing the yellow-and-black striped overflow indicators in debug mode.

-// Enable debug painting to see layout bounds
+// Enable debug painting to visualize layout bounds

 import 'package:flutter/material.dart';